Skip to content

 Installation involves two steps:

-to install the required Python libraries (listed above)
+3. running Python's Pip tool to install the required external Python libraries (specific commands provided above)

 Step 1: cloning the Islandora Workbench Github repo